JuaneloJuanelo/WordAPI2/resources/range.md

 # Range
 Represents a contiguous area in a document.
 You can get a range by getting a selection (document.getSelection()) or as a collection of ranges after calling document.body.search().
-Most of the main objects (Paragrpahs, ContentControl) contain a Range.
+Most of the main objects (Paragraphs, ContentControl) contain a Range.

 ## Properties